social-science

 Why Human Economists Remain Essential

 Economic judgment is fundamentally different from economic calculation.
 Consider monetary policy: when the Federal Reserve decides interest rate changes, the data analysis is the easy part.
-The hard part is weighing competing risks (inflation versus unemployment), understanding the transmission mechanisms specific to the current economic environment, anticipating how market participants will react to the policy signal, and communicating the decision in a way that manages expectations.
+The hard part is weighing competing risks (inflation versus unemployment), understanding the transmission mechanisms specific to the current economic environment, anticipating how market participants will react to the policy signal, communicating the decision in a way that manages expectations, and navigating the political environment that constrains independent monetary policy.

-Similarly, economic policy advising -- telling a government whether a proposed trade agreement will benefit its workers, or how to design a carbon tax that is both effective and politically viable -- requires integrating technical analysis with political feasibility, distributional concerns, and normative values.
+Similarly, economic policy advising -- telling a government whether a proposed trade agreement will benefit its workers, or how to design a carbon tax that is both effective and politically viable, or what unemployment insurance reform would best support workers in an AI-disrupted labor market -- requires integrating technical analysis with political feasibility, distributional concerns, and normative values.
+These are not optimization problems with clear objective functions.

 The Academic vs. Applied Divide